 - During the winter season from the end of October to the end of March, you must board the high speed or regular ferry from Sorrento.
 The route between Capri and Sorrento runs all year round.

-- Purchase your ferry tickets at Marina Piccola in Sorrento or online to save time!
+- Purchase your ferry tickets at Marina Piccola in Sorrento or online if you don’t want to stand in the long lines!
 Check out the ferry schedule here.

 - Ferry ticket prices range from EUR 14.70 – 18.30 (around $17-23 USD).

 Routes for the Amalfi Coast, Ischia, and Salerno

 Routes for the Amalfi Coast, Ischia, and Salerno are usually active from mid-April to the end of October.